approov/react-native-cert-pinner/README.md

 }
 ```

-It is recommended to select multiple hashes with at least one of them being from an internediate certificate.
+It is recommended to select multiple hashes with at least one of them being from an intermediate certificate.

 #### Generation

 Once the configuration is set, generate the native project sources:

 ```
-$ ../cli/pinset.js gen
+$ npx pinset gen
 Reading config file './pinset.json'.
 Writing java file './android/app/src/main/java/com/criticalblue/reactnative/GeneratedCertificatePinner.java'.
 ```